DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1, 3-6, 11-18 is/are rejected under 35 U.S.C.
+Claim(s) 1, 3-6, 11-16, 19-20 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Rooney et al (hereinafter “Rooney”, 2020/0403875) in view of Choukir et al (hereinafter “Choukir”, 2021/0092021).

 As per Claim 1, Rooney discloses a method for onboarding a device in a multi-tenant virtual network of an industrial network, the method comprising:

-receiving an onboarding request from the device regarding access to the multi-tenant virtual network of the industrial network, wherein the multi-tenant virtual network is provided on the computer, wherein the onboarding request is received in the access network of the industrial network assigned to the onboarding network of the computer of the industrial network (at least Fig. 1C; paragraph 24-31; step 126);
+receiving an onboarding request from the device regarding access to the multi-tenant virtual network of the industrial network, wherein the onboarding request is received in the separate access network of the industrial network assigned to the onboarding network (at least Fig. 1C; paragraph 24-31; step 126);

-identifying and verifying the device using the authentication module of the computer of the industrial network (at least Fig. 1C; paragraph 24-31; step 128; the Wi-Fi router 160 uses the received onboarding network credential 126 to establish an onboarding network 190.
+identifying and verifying the device using the authentication module (at least Fig. 1C; paragraph 24-31; step 128; the Wi-Fi router 160 uses the received onboarding network credential 126 to establish an onboarding network 190.
 For example, the back end server 110 configures the Wi-Fi Router 160 with configuration commands via a RESTful protocol to add the onboarding network SSID from the onboarding network credential 126 so the repeater device 120 can connect to the onboarding network 190.
 For example, the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190);

-sending a configuration file to the device when a verification result is positive, wherein the configuration file comprises data regarding an access authorization of the device to the multi-tenant virtual network of the computer (at least paragraph 28, 31; Besides the Wi-Fi network provisioning credential 128, the repeater device 120 may receive other configuration parameters via the onboarding network 190 and/or the Wi-Fi network 180);
+sending a configuration file to the device when a verification result is positive, wherein the configuration file comprises data regarding an access authorization of the device to the multi-tenant virtual network (at least paragraph 28, 31; Besides the Wi-Fi network provisioning credential 128, the repeater device 120 may receive other configuration parameters via the onboarding network 190 and/or the Wi-Fi network 180);

 configuring the device according to the configuration file (at least paragraph 28, 31; Besides the Wi-Fi network provisioning credential 128, the repeater device 120 may receive other configuration parameters via the onboarding network 190 and/or the Wi-Fi network 180);